apache/openwhisk/docs/spi.md

 ## Including the implementation

-Base openwhisk docker images provide 2 extension points in the classpath for including the implementation.
+Base OpenWhisk docker images provide 2 extension points in the classpath for including the implementation.

 ### Application Jars